Raymond J. DeMallie: Career

-DeMallie was a member of the University of Wyoming's Department of Anthropology from 1972-73.
+DeMallie was a member of the University of Wyoming's Department of Anthropology from 1972 to 1973.

 In 1973 he joined Indiana University's Anthropology Department, which allowed him to work with the department's founder, Carl Voegelin.
 In 1985 DeMallie founded and became the director of the American Indian Studies Research Institute at Indiana University.
 The Institute collaborates with tribes to document endangered native languages and develop materials to teach the languages, many of which are being revived in tribal schools and colleges.
-On the Indiana faculty, Professor DeMallie was also the Class of 1967 Chancellor’s Professor of Anthropology and American Studies.
+On the Indiana faculty, Professor DeMallie was also the Class of 1967 Chancellor's Professor of Anthropology and American Studies.

-During his career at Indiana, DeMallie has trained a significant number of scholars who have taken up research and teaching posts in several fields concerned with Native North American studies.
+During his career at Indiana, DeMallie trained a significant number of scholars who have taken up research and teaching posts in several fields concerned with Native North American studies.
 These include Brenda Farnell, Paula Wagoner, Mindy J. Morgan, Jason Baird Jackson, and Carolyn Anderson.

-DeMallie has been active in professional associations; in 1991-1992, he was elected as president of the American Society for Ethnohistory.
+DeMallie was active in professional associations; in 1991–1992, he was elected as president of the American Society for Ethnohistory.